Developing Effective Patient-facing Mobile Apps

 Patients have high expectations of mobile health (mHealth).
 In fact, a recent Economist Intelligence Unit reportfrom PricewaterhouseCoopers revealed that more than half of the 1,027 patients surveyed believe the evolution of mHealth will improve the convenience, cost and quality of healthcare.

-Consider another report from the IMS Institute for Healthcare Informatics that provided analysis of the more than 43,000 healthcare apps available through Apple iTunes.
+A recent report from the IMS Institute for Healthcare Informatics provided analysis of the more than 43,000 healthcare apps available through Apple iTunes.
 When compared against 25 criteria related to functionality, more than 90 percent of the apps received a score of less than 40 percent.

 As the growth of patient-facing mobile apps continues, developers should consider the following 10 characteristics to position their apps for high performance marks and adoption rates:

 1. Ensure priorities and end-goals drive design

 Before application development begins, developers must work with the healthcare organization to carefully examine its business goals and patient needs.
 A clear understanding of user experience?in other words, who will use the app, why they will use it, and how they will use it?should drive important choices such as the appropriate platform on which to build.